spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/nutanix.md

 ![Diagram showing the overall CAPI workflow for users to construct self-hosted cloud solutions tailored to their environment.](/clusters_data-center_nutanix_workflow.png)

 1. A system administrator registers Nutanix with Palette by invoking system-level APIs.
 This includes defining the logo, required cloud account information and key-value pairs to create the Nutanix cloud account.
-If you do not have a cloud logo, Palette provides a default logo.
+Palette renders a default logo if no logo is specified for any custom cloud.

 2. Create a self-hosted PCG by preparing YAML configuration templates and installing Palette agents for the PCG in your Kubernetes cluster using the kubectl commands provided in the Palette UI.